Infinite Volume and Infinite Injectivity Radius: Random walks on the space of discrete subgroups

 \subsection{The measure associated to $G$}

-We let $\nu_G$ be the probability measure
+We let $\mu_G$ be the probability measure

 defined in \cite[\S 8]{GLM}.
 Here $\eta_K$ denotes the normalized Haar measure on $K$ and $s\in G$ is a certain regular semisimple element with sufficiently good expanding properties when acting on the unipotent radical of a fixed minimal parabolic subgroup (see \cite[\S 6]{GLM}).
-We will refer to $\nu_G$ as the probability measure associated to $G$.
-Note that if $G$ is semisimple, $G=G_1\times\ldots\times G_n$, we have $\nu_G=\nu_{G_1}*\cdots*\nu_{G_n}$ and the measures $\nu_{G_i}$ pairwise commute.
+We will not make any use below of the explicit properties of the element $s$.
+All that we need to know is that $\mu_G$ is bi-$K$-invariant and that Theorem \ref{thm:eq-Marg} holds.
+We will refer to $\mu_G$ as the probability measure associated to $G$.
+Note that if $G$ is semisimple, $G=G_1\times\ldots\times G_n$, we have $\mu_G=\mu_{G_1}*\cdots*\mu_{G_n}$ and the measures $\mu_{G_i}$ pairwise commute.